synix/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/04-http-cluster-zero-downtime/README.md

 # 04-http-cluster-zero-downtime

-This example demostrates how to benchmark a simple http server that uses the cluster module and provides auto restarting of failed workers.
+This example demonstrates how to benchmark a simple http server that uses the cluster module and provides auto restarting of failed workers.

 ## Dependencies